leelagithubrepo/Getting-Cleaningdata-Week4/CodeBook.md

 etc.

 The transformations are achieved by the script called run_analysis.R, which:
-  Ensures that all non-standard R packages (dplyr, reshape2) are installed Defines a number of helper functions to promote code reuse Downloads the original dataset and verifies its content Loads activity and label names datasets
+  Ensures that all non-standard R packages (reshape2) are installed Downloads the original dataset and verifies its content Loads activity and label names datasets
   Loads training and test datasets and enhances column names with appropriate labels